Tommy's guest blog by Kate and Rob Crussell

 After a little wait, we were seen.
 I had my blood pressure taken several times, looking back now its because they couldn't believe the readings they were getting for someone that appeared to look so well, in fact I got up and walked across the labour ward into another bed which they couldn't believe.

 I really didn't think anything was wrong, then suddenly they were a lot of people in the room asking a lot of questions, when we asked what was going on they said I had very severe pre-eclampsia and it was said that the baby would need to come straight away.

-Shear panic set in and I got really upset as I was so worried about the baby, not really fully understanding what pre-eclampsia was, I didn't even think that there could actually be something wrong with me, suddenly I was being put into a gown and cannula's were being inserted, into both wrists, elbow and my foot.
+Sheer panic set in and I got really upset as I was so worried about the baby, not really fully understanding what pre-eclampsia was.
+I didn't even think that there could actually be something wrong with me, suddenly I was being put into a gown and cannula's were being inserted, into both wrists, elbow and my foot.

 It took a while for them to insert a cannula in my wrist, I later found out it was because my veins had started to shut down, I was just wishing they would get on with it and get our baby out!

-It was then decided I would need a general as this would be quicker - which was my worst nightmare not to be able to see my baby being born and being separated.
+It was then decided I would need a general as this would be quicker - which was my worst nightmare.
 I was wheeled down to the surgery and I said goodbye to Rob.